-My first contact with the PHI couture house, which some have compared to Jil Sander and Helmut Lang for its timeless fashion, came unknowingly.
+My first contact with the PHI couture house, which some compared to Jil Sander and Helmut Lang for its timeless fashion, came unknowingly.
 (The company wrote PHI in caps but pronounced it as "fee," for the Greek letter.)
 Another company in New York City for which I worked as an assistant patternmaker had been hit hard by the recession in 2007, and I had begun to apply for other jobs in preparation for change.
-An ad in Women's Wear Daily caught my eye because it specified couture work, and I emailed a resume and follow-up message to apply for the job as an assistant patternmaker.
-On my lunch break a few days later, I received a mysterious call.
-Honestly, I was scared, because the man on the phone said the company wanted me to come for an interview but that I must tell absolutely no one where I was going.
-He did not even speak the company's name.
-He just spelled out the letters for me and suggested that I might not have heard of it before.
+An anonymous ad in Women's Wear Daily caught my eye because it specified couture work, and I emailed a resume and follow-up message to apply for the job as an assistant patternmaker.
+On my lunch break a few days later, I received a call to schedule an interview.
+The man on the phone just spelled out the letters of the company's name for me and suggested that I might not have heard of them before.
 At the time, I thought that was true, though I later learned I knew the company under a different name.
-For safety's sake, I told my parents the address where I would be going just in case the demanded secrecy turned out to be part of some danger that resulted in my strangely disappearing after the interview.

-On the day of the interview, I could not escape my boss' notice that I was taking time off.
-He had good intentions in wanting me to stay to work for him, but his company was within months of closing the manufacturing side of its business, though he was delaying that decision as long as he could.
-I needed to be on the job trail because patternmaking jobs can take time to secure.
-True to the instructions, I did not tell him where I was going for the interview, even though he asked.
 The PHI office was located in Chelsea, outside of the garment district in a classy part of south Manhattan.
-The man who had startled me on the phone by repeating several warnings of secrecy turned out to be friendly in person, meeting me in the lobby and guiding me up to the spacious PHI offices.
 A sign on the wall indicated that Google shared the building, which impressed me even before I saw the PHI offices.
 Fresh flowers on the receptionist's desk, spacious rooms with high ceilings, and window walls overlooking the Statue of Liberty signaled that this company was special.
 It was near Christmas, and most of the other workers had been given the day off, so I sat in the empty workroom with PHI's president Julia Hansen and a man who who worked with her as the financial officer.

 I found out right away why I had been selected for an interview.
 Ms. Hansen explained, "When I saw your email saying that you work for Iby Abraham, I wanted to interview you.
 He was the head patternmaker here for two years, and I know he doesn't tolerate any nonsense."
 As she went on to tell me about the history of the company, how it had been founded by Susan Dell, wife of Michael Dell of Dell computers, then I remembered my boss once worked for a company he called "Susan Dell."
 The company had since changed its name to PHI, which is why I did not recognize it.
 Michael and Susan Dell are Jewish, which may be one factor that attracted Mr. Abraham to the job, since with his skill as truly one of the best patternmakers in the world he could have his pick of work at any company.
 He had left Calvin Klein and brought several of Calvin's sewists with him when PHI launched in 2003.
 Then Mr. Abraham returned to Calvin Klein and later started his own collection.